whisthq/whist/protocol/README.md

-This repository contains the source code for the Fractal Protocol, which streams in real-time a desktop environment from a virtual machine (cloud computer) to a user's local client (Desktop OSes, iOS, Android, Cube/Slate (RPi), etc.).
-The protocol is designed to achieve as low latency as possible so to offer a fully fluid experience to users for any use, even the most demanding (watching videos, gaming, etc.).
+This repository contains the source code for the Fractal Protocol, which streams in real-time a desktop environment from a virtual machine (cloud computer) to a user's local client (Desktop OSes, iOS, Android, Cube/Slate (RPi), etc.) at ultra-low latency.

-This repository contains both the source code for the server, which runs exclusively on Windows 10, and for multiple clients (Windows, MacOS, Linux, iOS, Android, Web).
-The following are left to implement:

-- Server (Windows 10)
-- Windows Client
-- MacOS Client
+The Protocol Server runs on Windows 10 virtual machines.

+The Protocol Clients are divided into four categories:
-- Linux Client
+- Desktop (Windows, MacOS, Linux Ubuntu)
-- iOS/iPadOS Client
+- iOS/iPadOS
-- Android Client
+- Android/Chromebook
-- Web Client
+- Web

-In order to achieve low latency, a standard Remote Desktop Protocol (RDP) is not efficient enough for Fractal's needs.
-Our protocol is based on a light UDP stream with minimal headers (think RTP) and uses H.264/H.265 for encoding, sending user actions back via TCP from SDL2.